seabiscuit-iv/CUDA-Path-Tracer/README.md

 This equation balances traversal speed against build cost, resulting in efficient hierarchies for complex meshes.
 Our goal when constructing our BVH is to **minimize** $C$, which would result in an optimal split.

 To compute the SAH, we could loop through every possible split, of which there are $n$ for a single axis.
-However, since computing the SAH takes $O(n)$, the total BVH construction rumtime would be $O(n^3)$, which is unsatisfiable for large meshes.
+However, since computing the SAH takes $O(n)$, the total BVH construction rumtime would be $O(n^3\log n)$, which is unsatisfiable for large meshes.
 Therefore, we use a construction optimization called [binning](#binning).

 Furthermore, since we construct the tree top-down, it's impractical to compute $C_L$ and $C_R$.
 Therefore, we omit them from our SAH calculation (including $C_{trav}$ for consistency), and instead use a different [stack height optimization](#stack-height-optimization) to avoid blowing up our tree height.

 #### Binning

+Binning is a way to improve the speed of minimizing the SAH at every level.
+The naive way to minimize the SAH is to calculate it at the centroid of every primitive, since this represents every possible split that can be made along an axis.
+Instead of doing this, we instead compute the SAH at constant intervals, allowing us to "bin" the primitives into interavls and precompute the bounding box of each bin.
+This reduces our SAH calculating runtime to $O(n)$, and our total tree construction time to $O(n^2\log n)$.

+### Traversal Optimizations

+In our traversal algorithm, there are a number of quick and dirty optimizations we can make that will promote early branch pruning and have a strong impact on performance

+- **Min-Distance Termination**
+If we intersect a bounding box, only traverse down if the intersection distance is closer than the current tracked primitive intersection.
+- **Node Sorting**
+Sort the child nodes based on their bounding box intersection distances, promoting more min-distance termination